 Hafesieh or Tomb of Hafez

-Hafez was one of the greatest Persian-speaking poets who lived in the 14th century CE.
-He was born in Shiraz and died in the same city.
-The tomb of Hafez, which is also called “Hafezieh”, is one of the must-see places in Shiraz, and every year many lovers of the Persian language and culture visit it.
+Hafez was one of the greatest Persian-speaking poets of the 14th century CE.
+Born and raised in Shiraz, he also died in the same city.
+His tomb, known as Hafezieh, is a must-see site in Shiraz, attracting countless lovers of Persian language and culture every year.

-Khwaja Shamsuddin Muhammad, known as Hafez Shirazi, lived at a time when the Mongols had attacked Iran and started brutal massacres.
-However, surprisingly, Shiraz did not get the attention of the Mongols and was spared from their brutality.
-However, life was very difficult for those who wanted to make their opinions known to the public, so Hafez turned to allegory and poetry to express his views and, thus, composed the most beautiful Persian poems.
+Khwaja Shamsud-din Muhammad, known as Hafez Shirazi, lived during a turbulent period when the Mongols had invaded Iran and carried out brutal massacres.
+Remarkably, Shiraz was largely spared from their destruction.
+Despite this relative safety, life was difficult for those wishing to express their opinions openly.
+Hafez therefore turned to allegory and poetry to convey his views, composing some of the most beautiful poems in the Persian language.

-Following his demise in 1398 CE Hafez was buried in a cemetery that was located in a place known as “Golghasht-e Moslla” and was also mentioned in Hafez’s poems.
+Hafez passed away in 1398 CE and was buried in a cemetery known as “Golghasht-e Mosalla”, a location mentioned in some of his poems.

 Name Hafesieh or Tomb of Hafez